The Kingfisher and Sand Martin have each lost many of their natural nesting sites where streams and rivers have been diverted,

 The floor of both the nest box and tunnel have a fine mesh grid to keep out rodents.

 The kingfisher / Sand Martin nesting chamber is protected with a removable lid for ease of cleaning.
+The kingfisher tunnel has been designed to slope a few degrees downwards from the nest chamber

 Sand Martin / Kingfisher nest material